 Iraq al-Amir to Hisban

 After months where leaving your house for a loaf of bread was met with a convoy of large armour-plated Hummers with a turret-mounted machine guns, I was ready to go full Andy Dufrain.
 The full days of lockdown were lifted and only the 6pm curfew with the prohibited movement outside your governorate remained, therefore, our limited options for adventure were laid out quickly.
 Our idea was that if we went wild camping in the backend of nowhere, the air raid sirens marking the start of curfew, the police and any sort of anxiety surrounding fast approaching prison showers could be avoided.
 So, we packed up Firas’ camping equipment and set about creating our hiking motifs which would stay with us through many of the hikes to come (for better or for worse).
-These thematic constants were: starting inexplicably late, always having essential stuff to buy at the last minute and always carrying an enormous hunk of watermelon with us.
+These thematic constants were: starting inexplicably late, always having essential supplies to buy at the last minute and always carrying an enormous hunk of watermelon with us.
 Somehow watermelon, the least convenient fruit to carry a long way, became the unnegotiable constant in our walking lives and, in fact, the more hikes we did the further it was carried.

 We got a taxi to Iraq al Amir and stopped to get fresh bread just before being dropped off.
 The bread acted as a tasty radiator in a car (that didn’t need any sort of extra heat) but the solution of eating it was a welcome one.
 Once we got into the village itself, we walked along quiet lanes bounded by fruit trees to Qasr Al-Abd.
 This Hellenistic palace dates back to the second century BC and is built from some of the largest single blocks of any building in the Middle East.
 Although, it was never finished it was an impressive building, in dire need of a bar, but impressive nonetheless.
 After clambering around the overgrown interior and admiring the heavily decorated exterior, we had worked up a sweat and in lieu of an ice cold beer our watermelon was a welcome alternative.
 So, we sat in the grand columned entrance, seeking out any morsel of shade to escape the midday heat and demolished half a watermelon.
 Feeling refreshed and possibly over-hydrated, we loped off to find the start of the trail.